Ilandev/recruitment1/README.md

 # node-exercise
 A little exercise using a Star Wars API [https://swapi.co/](https://swapi.co/)

-## Goal
+## Task
-Make a small express server with endpoints centered around Star Wars.
-This will hopefully demonstrate to us abilities to make an express app, consume data from an API, and manipulate that data into some desired way
+An express server with endpoints functions with api [https://swapi.co/](https://swapi.co/) This will hopefully demonstrate to us abilities to make an express app, consume data from an API, and manipulate that data into some desired way

+##Run
+Move to root directory where the app.js is located Type npm start from your console or terminal

 ## Requirements
 * Make an express server with at least the endpoints listed below